 Develop the Gamma MTD model, but the framework is generalizable.

-Model Framework: DAG; also known as Bayesian network
+Model Framework: DAG; also known as Bayesian Network

 Let \(\{ X_t: t \in \mathbb{N} \}\) be a time series.
 Construct the model on a DAG, the joint distribution of \(X_1\) to \(X_t\) can be factorized into a product of conditional distributions as